YarinBekor/YaMAS/README.md

 # YaMAS (YOLO Microbiome Analysis System)

 YaMAS is a package designed to easily download DNA datasets from the NCBI SRA website.
-It is developed by the YOLO lab team, and is designed to be simple, efficient, and easy to use for non-programmer users.
+It is developed by the [YOLO lab team](https://yolo.math.biu.ac.il), and is designed to be simple, efficient, and easy to use for non-programmers.

 ## Installation